Nikola Pokrivač: International career

 Pokrivač played for the Croatia under-21 national team and also represented the country at both the under-17 and under-19 levels.
 He won a total of 39 international caps and scored three goals for all Croatian youth national teams between 2001 and 2006.

 On 5 May 2008, he received his first call-up for the Croatia national team at senior level, being added to their 23-man squad for the UEFA Euro 2008 finals in Austria and Switzerland.
 He went on to make his international debut on 24 May 2008 in a friendly match against Moldova in Rijeka, coming on as a substitute for Niko Kovač in the 59th minute.
 At the UEFA Euro 2008 finals, he only appeared in Croatia's final group match against Poland, completing the full 90 minutes in a 1–0 victory for Croatia.

 Pokrivač went on to make five appearances in Croatia's unsuccessful qualifying campaign for the 2010 FIFA World Cup, appearing in both matches against Kazakhstan and England as well as the away fixture at Andorra.
 He only started one of the five matches, being in the starting line-up for Croatia in their 5–1 defeat to England at Wembley.
 However, he was substituted at half-time after a poor performance in the first half.

 Pokrivač earned a total of 15 caps, scoring no goals.
 His final international was an October 2010 friendly against Norway.

 Personal life and death

 Pokrivač was married to Katarina Pokrivač, with whom he had one daughter.
 He was diagnosed with Hodgkin lymphoma and underwent treatment.

-On the evening of 18 April 2025, Pokrivač died in a traffic collision near Karlovac involving four cars, which also killed another person while three others were hospitalized with serious injuries.
+On the evening of 18 April 2025, Pokrivač died in a traffic collision near Karlovac involving four cars, which also killed another person while three others were hospitalised with serious injuries.